wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/03-interacting-with-the-wp-rest-api.md

 ## Creating a Book

-Let's use the WP REST API and api-fetch to create a new post.
+Let's use the WP REST API and api-fetch to create a new book.

-To do so, we'll need to pass the title and content fields to a new post model.
+To do so, we'll need to pass the title and content fields as a POST request to the `books` endpoint.

 You already have a plugin that allows you to list books, so you can use that as a starting point.